INTI-CMNB/KiDiff/README.md

 Using this you can reduce the time wasted computing diffs for empty or useless layers.

+## --force_gs

+KiDiff uses poppler utils if they are available.
+When they aren't KiDiff can use Ghostscript.
+The results using poppler are better and the process is faster, but you can choose to use Ghostscript using this option.

+## --fuzz

+When comparing using the *stats* mode (see `--diff_mode`) this option controls how strict is the color comparison.
+The default is to tolerate 5 % of error in the colors.
+Enlarge it if you want to ignore bigger differences in the colors.

+## --keep_pngs

+Don't remove the individual PNGs.
+Complements `--output_dir`.
+They are usually removed as soon as we get the output PDF.

+## --new_file_hash

+This is the equivalent of the *--old_file_hash* option used for the new PCB/SCH file.

 ## --no_reader

 Use it to avoid invoking the default PDF viewer.
 Note that you should also provide an output directory using *--output_dir*.

 The default PDF reader is invoked using *xdg-open*

+## --old_file_hash

+The plotted PDF files for each layer are stored in the cache directory using a SHA1 of the PCB/SCH file as name for the directory.
+You can specify another hash here to identify the old PCB/SCH file.

+The *git* plug-in uses the hash provided by *git* instead of the SHA1 for the file.

+## --output_dir

+Five seconds after invoking the PDF viewer the output files are removed.
+If you want to keep them for later review, or five seconds isn't enough for your system, you can specify a directory to store the generated files.

+Note: individual PNGs are always removed, consult `--keep_pngs`

+## --output_name

+Used to complement `--output_dir`.
+The default name is `diff.pdf`

+## --resolution

+The PDF files are converted to bitmaps to be compared.
+The default resolution for these bitmaps is 150 DPIs.
+This is a compromise between speed and legibility.
+For faster compares you can use a smaller resolution.
+For detailed comparison you can use a higher resolution.
+Be careful because the time is increased exponentially.
+You can also run out of resources.
+In particular ImageMagick defines some limits to the disk used for operations.
+These limits can be very low for default installations.
+You can consult the limits using the following command:

+`identify -list resource`

+Consult ImageMagick documentation in order to increase them.

+## --threshold

+In the *stats* mode this option can make KiDiff to return an error value if the difference is bigger than the specified threshold.
+Indicating 0 means that we don't look for errors, KiDiff always returns 0.

+## -v/--verbose

+Increases the level of verbosity.
+The default is a quite mode, specifying one level (*-v*) you'll get information messages about what's going on.
+If you increase the level to two (*-vv*) you'll get very detailed information, most probably useful only to debug problems.

+## --version

+Print the script version, copyright and license.

 # Credits and notes